prabal-007/record-keeper/README.md

 Add record of new employees;
 Update exisiting records;
-Display record of individual employee or all togeather.
+Display record of individual employee and all togeather.